Eddie000321/web-2024fall/README.md

 ### Highlights
 - Assignments 2, 3, and 4
 - Individual and team projects
-- Web development practice using HTML, CSS, and JavaScript
+- Web development practice using HTML, CSS

----

-Let me know if you need further refinements! 😊